disaster-robotics-proalertas/timesyncd/README.md

 The operating mode, master hostname, TCP port and timeout values can be changed in the [configuration file](https://github.com/disaster-robotics-proalertas/timesyncd/blob/master/timesyncd.conf).

-Although the daemon should work on any platform meeting the dependencies (assuming also proper daemon configuration), please be advised that *we have tested the program only on our setup, and thus we can not guarantee it will work on yours*.
+Although the daemon should work on any platform meeting the dependencies (assuming also proper daemon configuration), please be advised that **we have tested the program only on our setup, and thus we can not guarantee it will work on yours**.

 ## Dependencies

 * gcc (tested on version 5.4.0)
 * make (tested on version 4.1)
 * cmake (tested on version 3.5.1)
-* systemd (or equivalent)
+* systemd, or equivalent

 ## Installation